miguel-conde/finSockets/README.md

 # finSockets

-R package for querying and trading all kinds of financial products over the APIS of webservices using a shared repository of API interfaces
+R package for querying and trading all kinds of financial products over the APIs of webservices using a shared repository of API interfaces

 ## Introduction